-- Obtain your materials from the My Esri website: the software installer, the container images corresponding to your license level, and a postinstallation software utility.
+- Obtain your materials from the My Esri website: the software installer and the container images corresponding to your license level.

 - Install the ArcGIS Notebook Server software on your machine.
 You can do this using the provided installer or install silently.
 There are separate help topics for these two options.

 - Configure your ArcGIS Notebook Server site.
 The three primary steps are as follows:

 - Create a site for your ArcGIS Notebook Server machine.